Sanjana-99/Sanjana-99/README.md

 ### Hello there! 👋

 I'm Sanjana Navarathne,
-- a third year Computer Science undergraduate at University of Colombo School of Computing
+- a final year Computer Science undergraduate at University of Colombo School of Computing
 - who is eager to gain new knowledge and develop skills to serve as an inspiring leader

 #### Familiar tools and technologies